Fraction to Decimal Calculator

 $$\frac{13}{40}=\frac{13 × 25}{40 × 25}= \frac{325}{1000}=0.325$$

-The current method is unsuitable if you cannot find such a multiplier that can convert the denominator into 10, 100, or 1000.
-In that case use the second method.
+This method falls short if you cannot find a whole number multiplier that neatly converts the denominator into a power of 10.
+In those cases, you should use the second method.

-To convert a fraction into a decimal, divide the upper part of the fraction by the lower part.
-Of course, the easiest way to do this is with a calculator.
+To manually convert any fraction into a decimal, simply divide the upper part of the fraction (numerator) by the lower part (denominator).
+Naturally, using a fraction to decimal calculator is the fastest way to achieve this.

-If it is important for you to do without any devices, use the manual division method.
-For example, convert a fraction with a numerator of 80 and a denominator of 125.
-By manually dividing 80 by 125, we get 0.64.
+However, if you need to solve it without digital assistance, you can use long division.
+For instance, let's convert a fraction with a numerator of 80 and a denominator of 125.
+By manually dividing 80 by 125, we arrive at exactly 0.64.

 $$\frac{6458}{749894} \ and \ \frac{8798}{846489}$$

-It is not an easy task to compare these two fractions just by looking at them.
+It is incredibly difficult to determine which fraction is larger just by looking at them.

-Let's use the precision power of decimals.
-Let's do the conversion with rounding to the nearest millionth:
+This is where the precision of decimals comes in handy.
+Let's perform the conversion and round our answers to the nearest millionth:

 $$\frac{6458}{749894}=0.008612 \ and \ \frac{8798}{846489}=0.010394$$